Pine Mountain Settlement School

 Edible Plant Workshop Narrative

-ELLWOOD J. CARR Botanical Collection Edible Plant Workshop Narrative
+E. J. CARR PLANT CENTER Edible Plant Workshop Narrative

-[CAUTION SHOULD BE EXERCISED IN THE USE OF THIS INFORMATION.
-PINE MOUNTAIN SETTLEMENT SCHOOL DOES NOT ENDORSE OR PROMOTE USE OF THIS MATERIAL WITHOUT SEEKING CURRENT EXPERT INFORMATION AND ASSESSMENT OF THE PLANT’S SAFETY.]
+NOTE: CAUTION SHOULD BE EXERCISED IN THE USE OF THIS INFORMATION.
+PINE MOUNTAIN SETTLEMENT SCHOOL DOES NOT ENDORSE OR PROMOTE USE OF THIS MATERIAL WITHOUT SEEKING CURRENT EXPERT INFORMATION AND ASSESSMENT OF THE PLANT’S SAFETY.

 There are several ways of approaching the subject of edible wild foods.
 One could be purely academic, by just learning the common and botanical names of the plants that are edible as well as other similar plants that are inedible or poisonous.
 Another would be the use of plants purely on a short time emergency survival basis.
 The third would be to utilize edible wild foods to diversify the daily diet and to combine them with other foods.